-The device provides user gait metrics, including range of motion, maximum flexion and extension angle and speed, as well as utilization tracking (for how long and how frequently the Agilik was used), that enables therapists to make informed decisions for the therapy of their patient.
+The device provides some user gait metrics, including range of motion, maximum flexion and extension angle and speed, as well as utilization tracking (for how long and how frequently the Agilik was used), that enables therapists to make informed decisions for the therapy of their patient.
 Our goal is to enable users to Stand Taller, Walk Stronger.™

 The Agilik smart orthosis is intended solely for orthotics of the lower limbs and is intended for use by ambulatory patients.
 The Agilik is intended for forward walking on level surfaces when the power is turned on, not for sports or aggressive use.
 The Agilik is indicated for patients who exhibit knee instability in the sagittal plane while bearing weight during the stance phase of their gait cycle.
 This includes but is not limited to patients with crouch gait from spina bifida or CP.

 The Agilik is a smart orthosis which assists the flexion and/or the extension of the knee, corresponding to patient movement.
 The Agilik cannot initiate the movement of the joint.

 Bionic Power’s solution is designed for use in clinic-based rehabilitation, enabling more frequent and extensive, longer-term training and reinforcement of new gait patterns for the brain (neuroplasticity).
 Our ongoing trial, patient after patient, is showing a concrete benefit in gait biomechanics as well as a “training effect” (session after session the quality of the patient’s natural gait tends to improve), leading to the interesting hypothesis that the benefits of longer-term use might be based on a sort of rewiring of the user’s brain, enabling them to achieve benefits from the gait training that last after the orthosis is removed.
 The exact duration, efficacy, ideal length and intensity of training are variable and based on multiple factors and should be discussed with the treating physician.
-You can read published papers on the trials on our Research page.
+You can read published papers from the trials on our Published Papers page.

 Contact us for information about the availability of research units.